 Decembers sees the start of the Lake District fell top assessors scheme.

-As the Lake District National Park's fell top assessors return this week to make their daily trek up Helvellyn, this winter they will share even more top tips using #summitsafely to help walkers stay safe on the fells. read more ...
+The Lake District National Park's fell top assessors return this week just as snow has started to appear on the fells.
+This winter they will share even more top tips using #summitsafely to help walkers stay safe on the fells. read more ...